js32/thunderbird-conversations-with-qnote/README.md

 ## Credits

 - Original Thunderbird Conversations by Jonathan Protzenko and contributors
-- QNote integration added by [Your Name]
+- QNote integration added by js32
 - QNote addon by mlazdans

 ## License